LeoDeschaux/AutomaticDogFeeder/README.md

 # AutomaticDogFeeder - High School graduation project - 2020

-The goal of the project was to convert a manual dispenser into an automatic one.\n I was in charge of building a website that would display information located on an Arduino Card.
+The goal of the project was to convert a manual dispenser into an automatic one.
+I was in charge of building a website that would display information located on an Arduino Card.

 Read presentation here : <a href="https://drive.google.com/file/d/1KSIzFyPHGZxpHBQKHOi_J3TKDmmBJt40/view?usp=sharing" target="_blank" >Presentation (french).pdf</a>